CarlosLunaGit/capl-lint-extension/README.md

 # capl-lint README

-The extension "capl-lint", allows you to manage your CAPL code analysis, view results, and customize your linting preferences.
+The extension "capl-lint", allows you to manage your CAPL code static analysis, view results, and customize your linting preferences.

 Feedback and new features please contact us at: aess.technologies@gmail.com